 - It wasn’t just the Romans and Jews who fell victim to the Nazis.
 Hitler persecuted Freemasons because the Nazi leader believed they were all Jews.

 Those who become Freemasons are forced to recognize that they were in darkness before and that the light is within Freemasonry.
 They see themselves as enlightened, just as members of the Illuminati brotherhood claim to be.
-The concept of enlightenment is one of the most misunderstood and mis (or deliberately missed)promoted ideas.
+The concept of enlightenment is one of the most misunderstood (or deliberately missed)promoted ideas.

 When a Christian takes the Freemasonry sacrament, he promises to abide by three great doctrines that God has declared to be false and sinful:

 1. Man’s good works can accomplish this salvation.